IBM/ReturnPropensity/Readme.md

 4. Store the model.

-The cells in step 5.3 walk through the process of storing the model in the default space.
+The cells in step 5.3 of the notebook walk through the process of storing the model in the default space.

 5. Deploying the model.

-The cells in step 5.4 perform the process of deploying our stored model.
+The cells in step 5.4 of the notebook perform the process of deploying our stored model.
 This process takes some time and at the end, you should get a message saying `Successfully finished deployment creation`.
 The message will also display the deployment_uid which is needed to test out the model.

 ## 5. Test the model